-The College of Arts and Sciences offers postbaccalaureate certificates in four areas: Community Development and Urban Studies (contact Department of Minority Studies at 219-980-6629), Computer Information Systems (contact Department of Computer Information Systems at 219-980-6638), Drug and Alcohol Counseling (contact Department of Psychology at 219-980-6680), and Race-Ethnic Studies (contact Department of Minority Studies at 219-980--6629).
+The College of Arts and Sciences offers postbaccalaureate certificates in three areas: Community Development and Urban Studies (contact Department of Minority Studies at 219-980-6629), Computer Information Systems (contact Department of Computer Information Systems at 219-980-6638), and Race-Ethnic Studies (contact Department of Minority Studies at 219-980-6629).
 The certificates are designed for mature students seeking career changes, career development, or lifelong learning objectives.
 The postbaccalaureate certificate options are open to anyone holding a bachelor's degree from an accredited college or university.
 Students will receive instructions in the major certificate subject area and selected courses in Arts and Sciences related areas.